 Please see the Recognition Benefits for a summary of what you will receive if your work and/or proposal are accepted by SIGGRAPH Asia.

 Presenters are expected to cover their own travel costs, which are not covered by SIGGRAPH Asia.
 You can apply for a 25% discount per accepted submission via the submission system.
 One contributor per accepted poster.

-How do I decide whether to submit my work as a paper, a technical brief, or a poster?
+How do I decide whether to submit my work as a paper, technical communication, or poster?